 The St. Andrew’s East family property shown in the videos consists of 900 acres, the bulk of which is dedicated to chicken farming and the family also raises Holstein heifer cattle.
 McOuat notes the farm is quite diversified, which allows him the opportunity to post a wide variety of videos portraying all aspects of farm activities in Western Quebec.

-A Grade 11 student Laurention Regional High School in Lachute, McOuat jokes he has been farming all his life – when time allows.
+A Grade 11 student at Laurentian Regional High School in Lachute, McOuat jokes he has been farming all his life – when time allows.

 “Well, all my life… in and around school, weekends – basically anytime I can get the chance,” he chuckles.

-To create his videos, McOuat uses a GoPro action camera which he mounts in the equipment he is using to show both him and the work being done.
-The camera is also often mounted on a drone in order allow for spectacular aerial views in the videos.
+To create his videos, McOuat uses a GoPro action camera which he mounts on the equipment he is using to show both him and the work being done.
+The camera is also often mounted on a drone in order to allow for spectacular aerial views in the videos.

 While his channel is brand new and has posted only a handful of videos so far, McOuat is encouraged by the hundreds of views and 50+ subscribers it has obtained already.
 He plans to add many more clips throughout 2020 to show the entire process of a season of work at his family’s farm.

 “When we started the spring work I figured that was a good time to start doing the videos,” McOuat commented, adding he anticipates the channel will continue to grow.
 “I will just try to show the yearly routine and the order of how things go.
 I’m going to keep putting videos out there and hopefully I can attract a decent audience.”